 George Stewart The Referee In Chief.

-One of the oddest characters I ever met was a longtime fixture up in the west greys at Maple Leaf Gardens.
+One of the oddest characters I have ever met was a longtime fixture up in the west greys at Maple Leaf Gardens.
 George Stewart was a frail elderly man who looked like he weighed about ninety pounds soaking wet.
 With his protruding chin and missing teeth, George always looked like he was chewing gum, but he had nothing in his mouth.
 His thin grey hair seemed to always be straggly and unkempt.
 He wore an oversized referee jersey with the official NHL crest, red armbands and the name STEWART sewn on the back.

 George was at every home game holding court up in the corridor of the west greens and greys for as long as I can remember.
-People would stare from a distance wondering who this peculiar little old man was.
-He was always at Leaf games and he garnered most of his attention from first time visitors to the Gardens.
+People would always stare from a distance wondering who this peculiar little old man was.
+He was always at Leaf home games and he garnered most of his attention from first time visitors to the Gardens.
 Just as I stared and gawked at George during my early visits, after a while I barely noticed him.

 George attended games sitting in his usual seat that was rumoured to have been paid for by a Maple Leaf Gardens executive.
 How true that was I do not know, but I do know he was always sitting in section ninety-two about halfway up.
 He would always scurry up to his seat just before game time clutching a scruffy notepad with his glasses sitting at the end of his skinny nose.
 Before the end of each period George would then scurry back down from his seat back to the corridor.
 He was a funny old man and it was easy to tell that his most prized possession was his referee shirt that he wore to every single game.